anmol5varma/JSON-Mocks/README.md

 - Clone the repository and run `npm install`.
 - Place the mock response JSONs with appropiate filenames inside the *mocks* folder.
 - Run `npm start` to start the server at the specified port.
 Hit the `/ping` route to check the health of the server.
 - Check server logs to get list of all the generated endpoints and any incoming requests.
+We use [`morgan`]('https://github.com/expressjs/morgan') to log all the incoming requests.
     #### Sample logs
     ```
     Adding route:  GET /user-service/ping